 1. Report of ChargeB.
 Procedures Applicable to an Administrative Hearing

 A person wishing to report an allegation of student misconduct shall notify the associate dean for student conduct administration who will conduct an investigation of the charge.

 2. Notice of Charge

 If, after an investigation, the associate dean for student conduct administration determines that the University should take University disciplinary action, the associate dean for student conduct administration, or his or her designee, shall prepare and send to the accused student a written notice of the alleged misconduct.
-The notice must include:(a) a summary of the specific behavior that allegedly violates the Student Conduct Code,The written notice will be sent to the student at either his or her Baylor e-mail account, the student's local mailing address appearing on his or her record in the office of the registrar.
+The notice must include:(a) a summary of the specific behavior that allegedly violates the Student Conduct Code,The written notice will be sent to the student at either his or her Baylor e-mail account or the student's local mailing address appearing on his or her record in the office of the registrar.
 Students are to provide an updated mailing address to the office of the registrar.
 A letter sent to the student's Baylor e-mail address, local mailing address, or home mailing address listed in the office of the registrar will constitute full and adequate notice.
 Failure to receive University notices because of an incorrect address provided by the student will not relieve the student of responsibility for responding to the notice.

 (b) the basis of the accusation, and